4 Shitty Dating Advice Marketing Ploys I'm Sick of Seeing

 - They're contributing a romantic partner's happiness.

-It’s also true that people bond through shared experiences and helping others.
-That’s not a man-woman thing; those are crucial elements of healthy partnerships in general.
+It's also true that people bond through shared experiences and helping others.
+That's not a man-woman thing; those are crucial elements of healthy partnerships in general.
+I've seen some of these e‑courses up close, and usually, the advice would be fine (if it wasn't so heavily gender-essentialist).

 People mesh with each other in different ways, like puzzle pieces.
 If you're not with the right person for you, then no combination of words and games will change that.
 (Unless your natural tendency is to play games.
 But that's not the majority of my authenticity-seeking readership.)